Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting: Introduction

-Several resolvent splitting algorithms with constant stepsizes have been developed to solve monotone inclusions, see \cite{LM,DavisYin17,ryu2020uniqueness,MT23,bredies2024graph} and references therein.
-An instance of a method allowing variable stepsizes for splitting methods that only admit resolvent evaluations is proposed in \cite{Lorenz-Tran-Dinh}.
-Therein, the authors analyze a non-stationary extension of the DR algorithm by modifying the steps that define the DR operator based on a reformulation for the linear case.
-The main modification happens in the evaluation of the resolvent of $B$.
-The authors provide convergence guarantees under assumptions of the behaviour of the sequence of stepsizes covered in our framework (see Remark~\ref{r:stepsize-cond}).
 In the present work, we take a different approach and propose to compose the original DR operator with a suitable \Qname~operator, while keeping the classical steps that define the operator in \eqref{e:0222d}.
 For the stepsize rule defined in \cite{Lorenz-Tran-Dinh}, the non-stationary DR algorithm in \cite[Eq.
 (12)]{Lorenz-Tran-Dinh} and Algorithm~\ref{a:DR-2} coincide (see Remark~\ref{r:non-stat-DR}).
 In both cases, when the sequence of stepsizes is constant, we retrieve the original DR algorithm.
 The perspective offered by our framework allows for the analysis of various other resolvent splitting algorithms for solving extensions of \eqref{e:gen-prob} involving $N\geq 2$ maximally monotone operators such as \cite{ryu2020uniqueness,MT23}.

 The remainder of this paper is organized as follows.
-In Section~\ref{s:prelim}, we introduce the notation used throughout the paper as well as recalling mathematical preliminaries for use in our analysis.
-In Section~\ref{s:resolvents-and-nonexpansive}, we present new calculus and continuity results for resolvents and the DR operator as well as introducing an extension of the demiclosedness principle for nonexpansive operators which we term the \emph{parametric demiclosedness principle}.
+In Section~\ref{s:prelim}, we introduce the notation used throughout the paper and recall mathematical preliminaries for use in our analysis.
+In Section~\ref{s:resolvents-and-nonexpansive}, we present new calculus and continuity results for resolvents and the DR operator, and introduce an extension of the demiclosedness principle for nonexpansive operators which we term the \emph{parametric demiclosedness principle}.
 In Section~\ref{s:abstract-framework}, we introduce the notion of a \Qname, establish our main results regarding convergence of relocated fixed-point iterations, and provide some examples of this type of iterative method.
 In Section~\ref{sec:resolvent-splitting}, we present further instances of the relocated fixed-point iteration framework, including a variable stepsize version of graph-based extensions of the DR algorithm introduced in ~\cite{bredies2024graph} for $N\geq2$ operators, and derive its convergence properties.
 We finish in Section~\ref{s:conclusion} with some concluding remarks.